AustinHackers/austinhackers.github.io/cve.md

 # {{ page.title }}

-Until this sentence is removed, please consider this entire page **in progress** and therefore, should not be relied upon as accurate or useful information.

-Anonymous Hacking Alliance is pursuing an effort to become a **research oriented** [CVE Numbering Authority], under the [MITRE] program root.
+Anonymous Hacking Alliance is a **research oriented** [CVE Numbering Authority], under the [MITRE] program root.

-To that end, AHA! will be adopting a vulnerability disclosure policy (VDP) for issues that we become aware of during [meetings].
+To that end, AHA! has adopted a vulnerability disclosure policy (VDP) for issues that we become aware of during [meetings].
 We'll also be maintaining a collection of artisanal, bespoke CVE entries (CVEs) that we publish.

 Our VDP is derived from the [disclose.io](https://policymaker.disclose.io/policymaker/introduction) Policymaker, edited to cover vulnerability reports involving other parties.